Continuing professional development

 Champion excellence with a professional registration

-How to plan, carry out and evaluate your CPD
+How do I plan, carry out and evaluate my CPD?

 There are a number of ways in which you can approach planning, undertaking and evaluating your CPD, but we would like to share with you a four-step plan that makes this process simple – Plan, Act, Record, Reflect (PARR):